 Delamere Dairy operates a strict, independently monitored, Farm Assurance and Welfare Code which means as a company, we’re confident that our goats’ milk comes from the healthy, happy goats.
 Most of the goats producing our milk are white British Saanens, which as well as being a really good milking breed.
 They’re also very good natured, inquisitive and playful which makes them fun to work with (it’s tempting to say they like to kid around!!).

 Home Sweet Home

 Our goats enjoy all of life’s home comforts in airy, draft-free, barns with a deep bedding of straw and plenty of space for ‘getting away’ from the group – standards closely monitored by the Welfare Code.
 These groups are decided according to when the goats are going to kid.
 We don’t mix the groups, simply because goats develop a strong social hierarchy.

 Food Glorious Food

 Goats have a mischievous reputation and they certainly can be, but forget the idea of goats eating everything from the washing to a prickly hedge.
 Given the right feed, they meticulously pick out all their favourite bits.
-They're also browsers, not grazers, so could survive on rough scrub.
-In these pampered conditions, a typical diet consists of silage, hay and straw with a blend of cereals to balance their nutrient intake.
+They’re also browsers, not grazers, so could survive on rough scrub.
+A typical diet consists of silage, hay and straw with a blend of cereals to balance their nutrient intake.
 Perfect for delivering the fresh milk that tastes so good on your cereal.

 Forget the idea of goats eating everything from the washing to a prickly hedge.
 Given the right feed, they meticulously pick out all their favourite bits!